 Hyphessobrycon heliacus – Kitty Tetra

 The scientific name for this fish species is Hyphessobrycon heliacus.
 In English, they are also known as Kitty Tetras.
-The species was first described by Moreira, Landim & Costa in 2002 .
-The fish belong to the family Acestrorhamphidae , also known as the American Tetras.
+The species was first described by Moreira, Landim & Costa in 2002.
+The fish belong to the family Acestrorhamphidae, also known as the American Tetras.

 Description

-The Kitty Tetra(Hyphessobrycon heliacus) has a somewhat higher and laterally flattened body, widest at the dorsal fin.
+The Kitty Tetra (Hyphessobrycon heliacus) has a somewhat taller and laterally flattened body, widest at the dorsal fin.
 The head is slightly convex.
-In the water, they look golden yellow, with dark spots scattered over the body and fins.
-A prominent, large, dark spot is on the base of the tail.
+In the water, they appear golden yellow, with dark spots scattered across the body and fins.
+A striking, large, dark spot is located at the base of the tail.
 The fins are orange to reddish.
 They grow to about 2.8 centimeters long (standard length).
-The total length then comes out to a maximum of about 3.5 centimeters.
+The total length is then a maximum of about 3.5 centimeters.

 Hyphessobrycon heliacus – Kitty Tetra – Male